-Note that the 1965 pistol has engraved lettering, whereas later models - and all others I've seen - have embossed lettering.
+Note that this 1965 pistol has engraved lettering, whereas later models - and all others I've seen apart from one of the very first made - have embossed lettering.

 These early models differed from the later versions of the FWB 65 in a number of ways, notably in that they had a small, sprung rearsight, a narrow blued steel trigger, a fixed element front sight, and hand-chequered grips.

 Also, the first examples had a very short 'tang' or 'spur', above the web of the hand.
 On later 'early' models this feature was extended a little rearwards, to bring it roughly level with the vertical sight adjuster knob.

 See also a comparison of the early and late model 65 here.

 This is a mid-production 65 with a short tang - the projection of the frame above the web of the hand - and with the earlier pattern narrow fixed rearsight.

 These short-barreled pistols (the barrels were 35mm shorter than usual) were sold in small numbers in Europe (with both short and long tangs) and were imported, apparently in quite large numbers, by Robert Beeman in the USA.
 Dr Beeman dubbed them the 'Mark 2' - never a designation used by Feinwerkbau itself, which labelled them the 'Kurz' (short) or 'Junior' model.

 This is a later production short-barrelled model with a long tang: